Yu-Ru-Tsai/2023_Fall_NYCU_Selected_Topics_in_Reinforcement_Learning/README.md

     (3) Describe your implementation in detail including action selection and TDbackup diagram

 # HW2  Deep Q-Network (DQN)

     In this lab, you will learn and implement the Deep Q-Network algorithm by solving MsPacman-v5.

-  Experimental Results
+    Experimental Results:

     (1) Screenshot of Tensorboard training curve and testing results on DQN.